X

 This approach enables the use of a time step that is several orders of magnitude larger than that required for integrating Eq.
 (13.59a), therefore rendering longer simulation times more tractable.
 The electronic BO approximation can be invoked for RT-NEO with fixed classical nuclei or for RT-NEO with moving classical nuclei by toggling the methods METHOD = BO-REALTIME or METHOD = BO-EHRENFEST, respectively.

-A RT-NEO calculation can be invoked by setting NEO_TDKS = TRUE in the $rem section, and additional job control is provided in its own input section.
-The input file for a RT-NEO propagation is illustrated in several examples in Section 13.5.4, however, the available controls are also discussed below.
+Additional job control is provided in its own input section.
+The input file for a RT-NEO propagation is illustrated in several examples in Section 13.5.6, however, the available controls are also discussed below.
 Note that the keywords and field types defined for $tdks (Section 7.4) are not the same parameters as those defined for the $neo_tdks, and vice versa.
 Only parameters/keywords documented below are supported.
 The parameters of the jobs are set using options specified in the $neo_tdks input section.
 The format of the $neo_tdks section is analogous to the $rem section:

 $neo_tdks